KavinduWickramasekara98/car_management_java_mysql/README.md

 ## Login
 Check the username and password and let the user log in to the system.
 Upon successful installation, the product window will appear.

+## Customer
+Allow users to ADD, DELETE and UPDATE new customer profiles, and remove old ones.
+Also, from this window users can go to other windows as well.
+The current database is displayed on the window itself.

 ## Product
 Allow users to ADD, DELETE, and UPDATE the Car ID, Car Name, Category, Year, Supplier Name, Year, Price and Supplier ID to the database.